Arham097/TypeScript/readme.md

 ```

 ### **Parameter Properties**
 Parameter properties in TypeScript provide a shorthand way to declare and initialize class properties directly in the constructor.
-They use access modifiers (public, private, or protected).
+They use access modifiers (public, private, or protected).<br>
 Example:
 ```typescript
 class Bike {